cloudposse/geodesic/docs/kops.md

 - `TF_CLI_INIT_FROM_MODULE` should be a version-pinned reference to the `kops` module of the CloudPosse [Terraform Root Modules repo](https://github.com/cloudposse/terraform-root-modules).
-For this version of the documentation, it should be `git::https://github.com/cloudposse/terraform-root-modules.git//aws/kops?ref=tags/0.71.0`, which shoudl match the "terraform-root-modules" version stated above under [Usage](#usage).
+For this version of the documentation, it should be `git::https://github.com/cloudposse/terraform-root-modules.git//aws/kops?ref=tags/0.71.0`, which should match the "terraform-root-modules" version stated above under [Usage](#usage).

 The remaining